 It is useful to calculate the general and administrative expenses as a percent of revenue to give a financial ratio as follows:

-This ratio is one of many expense ratios, and can be used to make comparisons to other businesses within your industry (providing they are using a similar classification), to ensure that the general and administrative expenses included in the financial projections is comparable and realistic.
+This ratio is one of many expense ratios, and is useful for making comparisons to other businesses within your industry (providing they are using a similar classification).
+The comparisons ensure that the general and administrative expenses included in the financial projections are reasonable and realistic.

 In addition, it is important to monitor changes in the ratio over time to see that the investment in general and administration is producing the required and planned result.
 A significant rise in the general and administration expense to revenue ratio may indicate that the investment in general and administration is not as cost effective as it should be.

 All businesses need to keep their systems of administration as simple and straightforward as possible.
-As general and administrative expenses do not directly produce revenue they should be kept to a minimum.
+It is important to keep general and administration expenses to a minimum as they do not directly produce revenue.

 About the Author